envoyproxy/gateway/site/content/en/latest/user/security/oidc.md

 ### Register an OIDC application

 Follow the steps in the [Google OIDC documentation][google-oidc] to register an OIDC application.
 Please make sure the redirect URL is set to the one you configured in the SecurityPolicy that you will create in the step below.
-In this example, the redirect URL is `http://www.example.com:8080/oauth2/myapp/callback`.
+If you don't specify a redirect URL in the SecurityPolicy, the default redirect URL is `https://${GATEWAY_HOST}/oauth2/callback`.
+Please notice that the `redirectURL` and `logoutPath` must be caught by the target HTTPRoute.
+For example, if the HTTPRoute is configured to match the host `www.example.com` and the path `/foo`, the `redirectURL` must be prefixed with `https://www.example.com/foo`, and `logoutPath` must be prefixed with`/foo`, for example, `https://www.example.com/foo/oauth2/callback` and `/foo/logout`, otherwise the OIDC authentication will fail.

 After registering the application, you should have the following information:
 * Client ID: The client ID of the OIDC application.